Pronunciation: a SEET a MIN o fen and TRAM a dol

 Tell your doctor if you have ever had:

-If you use this medicine while you are pregnant, your baby could become dependent on tramadol.
-This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
+If you use this medicine during pregnancy, your baby could be born with life-threatening withdrawal symptoms, and may need medical treatment for several weeks.

 Follow the directions on your prescription label and read all medication guides.
 Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if you feel an increased urge to take more of this medicine.